 - Then one needs to rejoin the deeper channel that runs fairly close inshore from Hale Head all the way round to the Bridges.

 - The Rail bridge has three large arches.
-The South and North arches have more depth.
+The South and North arches have had more depth.
 See here for depths under the rail bridge (passages under all three arches shown just west of origin).
-If proceeding further up river, it is often more convenient to use the southern arch and then keep close to the Runcorn shore (Manchester Ship Canal).
+If proceeding further up river, I have found it more convenient to use the southern arch and then keep close to the Runcorn shore (Manchester Ship Canal).

 - To reach the Spike Island lock (Widnes West Bank) which is 12.5 nm from Liverpool Marina, one can continue along the south side until the (abandoned) lock into the Ship Canal is passed then head across (north) to the lock (see here).
 See satellite view or LW near Spike Island.